 We believe that maintenance means creating the condition of equipment necessary to accomplish production objectives.
 Although we use a PDCA cycle for the planned maintenance system, people are the most fundamental element.
 It is vital for each individual to gain the essential technology and contribute to the strength of the team.

 The Asahi Kasei Group launched a training program in fiscal 2009 to nurture the skills of maintenance personnel.
 We clarified the training principles for maintenance technicians, formulated a training curriculum for each individual based on these principles, and applied the PDCA cycle.
-Currently some 600 personnel are registered.
+Currently some 530 personnel are using this system to develop their skills.

 In fiscal 2014 we launched a new web-based system based on the experience gained.
 The new system tracks all training progress in a database that enables more efficient data entry and easier preparation of materials for training audits.
 Beginning in fiscal 2015, applications for classroom work are made via the website, and results of certifications acquired are managed online.